andyluo03/DiscoDB/docs/docs/index.md

 * Intuitive API ideal for everyone from beginners to veterans
 * Infinite storage using the Discord Web API
-* Secured requests using JWT authentication
+* Secured requests using JWT authorization
 * Various optimizations to improve performance